Reading a federal job posting

-Take away: Pay attention to the job title at the top, and don’t get confused if there’s a different one in the Basic Information section.
+Take away: Pay attention to the job title at the top, and don’t get confused if there’s a different one on USAJOBS.gov.

 This is the heart of the job posting.
 This section will include information about the skills we’re looking for in this job, what kind of work you’d be doing, and specific required technologies or programming languages.
 There will also be a list of three-five key objectives with bullet points describing the core responsibilities of the position.

 Take away: Look for a match to your skills and experience in this section, and determine if you could fulfill the key objectives.

 This section gets into some of the technical details of a federal job posting.
 Some of our job postings may not have all of the sections listed here.
 Here’s what to look for in each section:

 Applicants claiming veteran status will need this number to submit their veterans’ preference documents for positions that apply this preference.
 Other applicants will not need to use this number during the application process.

 Opening and closing period for this job application

 Pay close attention to the closing date.
 TTS jobs often have application windows as short as five days.
 We can only review applications submitted during this time period.

 Series & Grade